FAQs

 Q. What are the medical accommodations?

-A. A doctor or a registered nurse is on site 24 hours a day to care for campers and staff.
+A. A doctor or a registered nurse is on site in our Infirmary 24 hours a day to care for campers and staff.
 The local physician’s office is 1/4 mile from camp, emergency services are 2 miles away, and the local hospital is 13 miles from camp.
-It is your responsibility to provide medical insurance for your son.
+It is your responsibility to provide medical insurance for your camper.
 We do not provide accident insurance or prescription medicines.
 In the event there is a need for either, the local hospital or drug store will bill you for services, which your own medical insurance may cover.
 Our medical staff handles routine treatments and the giving of daily medication.
-A health form will be sent to parents with our mid-April mailing.
+A camper health form will be sent to families in mid-April.
+A doctor’s physical is not required but each camper’s vaccination record will be needed.

 Q. What are the bathroom and shower facilities like?